 - Make this layer when the lemon curd layer has cooled down a bit and is only slightly warm.

 - Place the 3 tbsp water in a small heat-proof bowl.
 Sprinkle the gelatin over the surface and gently stir to completely saturate the gelatin.
 Set aside to bloom (at least 10 minutes).

-- In a large mixer bowl, place the cream cheese.
+- In a large mixer bowl, place the cream cheese and sugar.
 Using the paddle attachment, mix the cream cheese over medium / medium high speed until creamy and smooth.
 Scrape down the sides of the bowl and mix again until everything is smooth and creamy.

 - Add the lemon juice, zest, vanilla, and salt, and mix for a further few minutes until the mixture is smooth and all the ingredients are mixed through.

 - In a separate bowl, whisk the chilled heavy cream until you have soft peaks.
 You can use an electric mixer or a hand whisk for this.
 Fold the cream into the cream cheese mixture.